joshbegley/nyt-latest/previous.md

 `The heavily topped tubers, a British classic, are having a culinary comeback thanks to social media.`\
 https://nytimes.com/2026/03/20/dining/jacket-potatoes-uk-food-trend-social-media.html

-**NBA champion Oklahoma City Thunder won’t make White House visit due to timing issue**\
+**NBA champion Oklahoma City Thunder won’t visit White House due to 'timing issue'**\
 `The Thunder and the White House had conversations about a celebration of the team's 2025 title, but "the timing just didn’t work out."`\
 https://nytimes.com/athletic/7133873/2026/03/20/oklahoma-city-thunder-white-house-visit-trump/